krullulon/DigiCertQuiz/docs/admin.md

 1) Confirm most clients have shipped (app writes `nameSlug` + `fp`).
 2) In Firebase Console → Realtime Database → Rules, paste docs/firebase-rules.v2.json and Publish.
 3) Monitor write errors; if elevated, revert to v1 and investigate.

+Optional: Observe‑Only Machine Prints
+- The app writes `machinePrints/{quizId}/{fpMachine}` alongside `fingerprints`.
+Rules v2 allow these writes but do not enforce them on leaderboard validation.
+- Use this to measure how many distinct uids share the same machine print before deciding to tighten further.

 Free a Device (fingerprint) to Allow a Replay (v2)
 - Go to Realtime Database → Data.